Inquest jury delivers 12 recommendations in death of Vancouver police Const. Nicole Chan

 The jury in the coroner's inquest into the death of Vancouver police Const.
 Nicole Chan finished its deliberations Wednesday afternoon.

-The jury brought forward a dozen recommendations, three of them directed at Vancouver General Hospital, eight directed to the Vancouver Police Department and its Chief Const.
+The five-person panel brought forward a dozen recommendations, three of them directed at Vancouver General Hospital, eight directed to the Vancouver Police Department and its Chief Const.
 Adam Palmer, and one directed to the Minister of Health.

 Among the recommendations to the VPD were to incorporate mandatory clinical psychological interviews into the hiring process.